The Bridges at Toko-Ri: Plot

-Back on a carrier off Korea, Brubaker flies as wingman for Commander Lee, the carrier air group commander known as "CAG" (from his position as Commander, Air Group in the carrier), on a dangerous reconnaissance to photograph the bridges.
-Lee briefs his pilots on the coming mission using the film he took and Brubaker loses his nerve.
-However, he cannot bring himself to quit the mission or write a final letter to Nancy.
-Forney crosses the captain of the Savo Island once too often, and then he is exiled to a helicopter scow.
-As he is leaving the ship, he notices Brubaker's distress, and relates a "cure" for bad nerves that has worked for him.
-Brubaker follows his advice and finds renewed strength within himself.
+Brubaker returns to duty flying wingman for Commander Lee on a dangerous reconnaissance mission to photograph the bridges.
+Lee uses the imagery to brief his pilots on their attack mission.
+Brubaker is unnerved but can't bring himself to quit the mission or write a final letter to Nancy.
+The captain of the Savo Island exiles Forney to a helicopter scow as punishment for his indiscipline, and as he leaves the ship he shares with Brubaker his personal "cure" for bad nerves.
+Brubaker follows his advice of standing on the bow of the ship facing the waves and finds renewed strength.

-In the attack on the bridges, the antiaircraft fire is intense, but the jets destroy the bridges without a loss.
-Lee then leads them to attack a secondary target, where Brubaker's jet is hit.
-Leaking fuel and descending, he tries to return to the carrier, but he cannot and crash-lands on land.
-Forney and Gamidge attempt to pick him up, but communist troops shoot down the helicopter.
+The squadron attacks through intense antiaircraft fire and the bridges are destroyed without a loss, but Brubaker's jet is hit after Lee leads them to a secondary target.
+He tries to return to the carrier, but loss of altitude and fuel forces a crash-landing.
+Forney and Gamidge attempt to rescue him, but communist troops shoot down their helicopter.
 Gamidge is killed, and Forney takes cover in a muddy ditch with Brubaker.
-They try to hold off the enemy with pistols and Forney's and Gamidge's M1 carbines until they can be rescued, but both are killed by the North Korean and Red Chinese soldiers.
-Tarrant, angered by the news of Brubaker's death, demands an explanation from Commander Lee of why he attacked the second target.
+They try to hold off the enemy with pistols and M1 carbines but are overwhelmed by North Korean and Red Chinese soldiers.
+Tarrant, angered by news of Brubaker's death, demands Commander Lee explain why he attacked the second target.
 Lee defends his actions, noting that Brubaker was his pilot too, and that despite his loss, the mission was a success.
 Tarrant, realizing that Lee is correct, rhetorically asks, "Where do we get such men?"